walthamstowbob/angular2-seed/README.md

 # angular2-seed
-1st Angular2 based website
-Using Gulp to compile Typescript to JS
+1st Angular2 based website using Gulp to compile Typescript to JS